V. C. Wynne-Edwards: Fellow of the Royal Society

 Wynne-Edwards is noted for his many contributions to ecology.
 His early work was on social and other forms of rhythmic behaviour in birds.
 Later work on North Atlantic birds disclosed the existence of inshore, offshore and pelagic zones, each with a characteristic avian fauna.
 These categories have been found to apply generally to all oceans, and have been adopted as standard by later authors.
 His most important work has been on population dynamics in relation to social behaviour.
 It provides an hypothesis of homeostatic control of population density in animals at an optimum level, with a primary and universal function of sociality.
 Wynne-Edwards directs two research teams devoted to this work.
 He has also published papers on the animals and plants of the Arctic.

-Family
+Personal life and family

-He married Jeannie Morris in 1929.
+He married Jeannie Morris in 1929, and the couple had a son, Hugh (1934–2013), who returned to Canada after the family relocated back to Aberdeen in 1947, receiving his PhD in geological sciences from Queen's University in Kingston, Ontario in 1956, and joining the faculty of his alma mater from 1959 to 1972, when he took a position at the University of British Columbia as Professor and Head of Geological Sciences.
+He was later made a Fellow of the Royal Society of Canada in 1969, and an Officer of the Order of Canada in 1991.
+His granddaughter, Katherine Wynne-Edwards, is Professor Emeritus of comparative biology at the University of Calgary.

-Their son Hugh Wynne-Edwards is a professor of geology, and his granddaughter Katherine Wynne-Edwards is a professor of biology at the University of Calgary.
+After his retirement from the university there, Wynne-Edwards remained with his wife in Aberdeenshire, moving to Banchory, where he died on 5 January, 1997.